Knowledge Base Sections ▾

 Current project metrics (March 2026):

-- GNK Price: ~$0.54–0.68 (SafeTrade, HEX OTC).
-No listings on major CEX (Binance, Coinbase) yet—TGE and tier-1 listings are on the roadmap.
+- GNK Price: ~$0.50—0.60 (SafeTrade, HEX OTC).
+There is no listing on major CEX yet (Binance, Coinbase) — TGE and Tier-1 listings are in the roadmap.

-- Network: ~4,648 GPUs, ~113 participants, ~582 ML-nodes.
+- Network: ~4,648 GPUs, ~113 participants, ~582 MLNodes.

-- Inference cost: ~$0.0009 per million tokens.
-Comparison: OpenAI GPT — $2.50–15/1M (~2,800 times more expensive).
+- Inference cost: ~$0.003 per million tokens.
+Comparison: OpenAI GPT — $2.50—15/1M (~830x more expensive).

 - Investments: ~$80M from Coatue, Bitfury ($50M Series B), Slow Ventures, K5, Insight Partners, Benchmark.